United States Flat Glass Market Size and Share

 • 4.2.1 Growing demand for electronic displays

-• 4.2.2 Rising construction retrofit activity for energy-efficient buildings
+• 4.2.2 Rising construction‐retrofit activity for energy-efficient buildings

 • 4.2.3 Expansion of domestic solar-panel manufacturing under IRA incentives

-• 4.2.4 Automotive lightweighting & safety glazing mandates
+• 4.2.4 Automotive lightweighting and safety-glazing mandates

 • 4.2.5 Emergence of dynamic/smart glass in commercial real estate